 - d.
-For consolidated loans that are billed for interest benefits, review the history files, and verify that the loans qualified for interest payments. - e.
+For consolidated loans on which the lender has claimed interest benefits, review the history files, and verify that the loans qualified for interest payments. - e.
 For consolidated loans subject to the consolidation loan interest payment rebate fee, verify that fees were calculated accurately and submitted on a monthly basis. - f.
 Test the accuracy of the average daily balance or actual accrual calculations by recalculating amounts or by reasonableness tests.

-4. Special Allowance Payments
+3. Special Allowance Payments